abdallahdataguy/nxu/M4/README.md

-# Module 3 Assignment: Policy Management System
+# Module 4 Assignment: Netflix Data Visualization

-This project includes five key files that together make up a policy management system for an insurance company.
+This project includes four files.

 ## File Descriptions:
-1. `policyholder.py`: This file contains Policyholder class which handles all policyholder details
-2. `product.py`: The file contains Product class which contains the insurance products offered by the company.
-3. `payment.py`: The file defines the Payment class which deals with payment processing including sending reminders and managing late payments and penalties.
-4. `main.py`: This is a demonstration file showcasing how the three classes above accomplishes their tasks.
+1. `Assignment4.py`: This file does the most data processing as follows:
+   - Reads a zipped archive `netflix_data.zip` and extracts a csv file named `netflix_data.csv`.
+   - Renames the csv file and save it to the current working directory as `Netflix_shows_movies.csv`
+   - Opens the saved csv file, cleanses it by renaming a column `listed_in`  to 'Genre'
+   - Replaces all missing values in the resulting dataset by value "Unknown"
+   - Tabulates the genres counts using the column "Genre" and extract top ten genres by counts
+   - Tabulates the ratings counts using "rating" column
+   - Creates a bar chart of the Top ten most viewed genres using genre counts
+   - Creates a column chart using rating counts
+   - Saves a genre counts as a csv file `most_watched_genres.csv` for use in R visuals
+3. `Assignment4.R`: The file contains an R script that does the following:
+   - Reads a csv file named 'most_watched_genres.csv'
+   - Renames the columns as to "Genre" and "Count"
+   - Creates a bar chart of the Top ten most viewed genres using genre counts
+5. `netflix_data.zip`: The file contains Netflix data used in this project
-5. `README.md`: This readme file
+6. `README.md`: This readme file that explains how this program works including file descriptions and how to run the program

 ## Overview:
-- This project is a simple Policy Management System developed for insurance companies that helps policy managers with everyday tasks like adding or suspending policyholders, registering new members, and managing various insurance products.
-- The system also makes payment processing easy and can automatically send reminders to policyholders when payments are due.

-## Features:
-1. Policyholder management class for adding, suspending or reactivating policyholders.
-2. Product management class for creating, updating, or suspending insurance products.
-3. Payment management class that helps in payments processing, sending payments reminders and applying penalties to late payments.
-4. System demonstration program helps demonstrating the functionalities of the above three classes by creating two policyholders, registering them with different products and then process their payments.
+- This project uses Netflix data to provide visual analytics aimed at gaining insights from the Netflix data provided.

 ## Prerequisites:
-- Make sure you have Python installed on your machine.
-You can check if Python is installed (and verify the version) by running the following command in your terminal (e.g., Windows Command Prompt or Windows PowerShell in Windows environments):
+- Make sure you have Python 3 and R installed on your machine.
-   - `python --version`
-- You can also open windows start menu and search IDLE or Python.
-If you see IDLE as an installed program, then you are sure that a Python is installed in your machine.
-- Kindly make sure that you have Python 3 installed in you computer as some of the features in this program is based on Python 3.

 ## Installation Steps:
 1. Clone this repository or download the ZIP file.
 2. Extract the ZIP file (if downloaded).
 3. Ensure that the following files are in the same directory:
-   - `policyholder.py`
-   - `product.py`
-   - `payment.py`
+   - `Assignment4.py`
-   - `main.py`
+   - `Assignment4.R`
-   - `README.md`
+   - `netflix_data.zip`
+4. Python: Install `pandas`, `matplotlib` and `seaborn` libraries. `os` and `zipfile` are standard libraries and they come with base installation of Python.
+5. R: Install `ggplot2` library.
+The best practice is to install all tidyverse packages by running `install.packages("tidyverse")` command.

 ## Running the Project:
 To run the project, follow these steps:
 1. Navigate to the folder containing the files.
 2. Run the following command in your terminal:
-   - `python main.py`
+   - `python Assignment4.py`
-   - Alternatively, you can open the `main.py` file in a Python IDE (such as the built-in IDLE), and run the module (keyboard shorcut is F5 in Microsoft Windows).
+   - Alternatively, you can open the `Assignment4.py` file in a Python IDE (such as the built-in IDLE), and run the module (keyboard shorcut is F5 in Microsoft Windows).

-## Once the project runs, the system will:
-- Create two policyholders.
-- Register them for an insurance product.
-- Process their payments.
-- Display their account details.
+3. After Python script is executed, open R script named `Assignment4.R` in any R environment, Rstudio preferred.
+4. In RStudio, right click the tab of the opened R file and select "Set Working Directory".
+   - This option sets the directory where the opened R script is contained as the current working directory.
+   - This option helps R read the rest of the files relative to the R script removing the neccessity of specifying full file paths.